dlandon/tips.and.tweaks-next/README.md

 Development in this repository reflects ongoing work by the original author.

+For support, feature requests, and discussions, please use the Discussions tab.

 ### Installing Tips and Tweaks - Next

 To install manually, enter one of the URLs below in the “Enter URL” field on the Unraid Plugins page.